Tight Convergence Rate Bounds for Optimization Under Power Law Spectral Conditions: The setting

 \subsection{Optimization algorithms}

-We consider several classical iterative optimization algorithms \cite{Polyak87}.
+We consider several classical iterative optimization algorithms \citep{Polyak87}.
 All of them are first-order in the sense that they use only the values of the loss function and its gradients from current and previous iterations.
-We assume that the starting point of these algorithms is $\mathbf w_0=0.$
+It will be convenient to assume that the starting point of these algorithms is $\mathbf w_0=0.$

 \paragraph{Gradient Descent (GD)} is given by